fedora-infra/elections/README.md

 contributions.
 To file an issue, RFE, or other ticket, you must use Pagure.
 See other issues already filed [here](https://pagure.io/elections/issues).

-If you are interested in working on this project, ask in [`#fedora-admin`](https://webchat.freenode.net/?channels=fedora-admin) on irc.freenode.net or say hello on the [Fedora Infrastructure mailing list](https://lists.fedoraproject.org/admin/lists/infrastructure@lists.fedoraproject.org/).
+If you are interested in working on this project, ask in `#fedora-admin` on irc.libera.chat or say hello on the [Fedora Infrastructure mailing list](https://lists.fedoraproject.org/admin/lists/infrastructure@lists.fedoraproject.org/).

 ## License